 Edit context rules

-Like nearly all edit operations in XD, your plugin is limited to making changes inside the scope of the current edit context.
+Like nearly all commands in XD, your plugin is limited to making changes only within the scope of the current edit context.

 Simple changes can be made directly to the scenegraph nodes that are in scope: